devtut/generate/docs/python/os-path.md

 ---
-metaTitle os.path
+metaTitle: os.path
-description Join Paths, Path Component Manipulation, Absolute Path from Relative Path, Get the parent directory, If the given path exists., check if the given path is a directory, file, symbolic link, mount point etc.
+description: Join Paths, Path Component Manipulation, Absolute Path from Relative Path, Get the parent directory, If the given path exists., check if the given path is a directory, file, symbolic link, mount point etc.
 ---

 # os.path